[?] Subscribe To This Site

 I have just received news about 2 new laws from my tax advisor in Spain.
 Tenerife is Spain.

-Text was written in German which I have translated. literally.
+Text was written in German which I have translated. literally from my tax consultant's homepage.

-Therefore, Property investment Tenerife becomes even more interesting for saving money for loved ones.
+Indeed, Property investment in Tenerife becomes even more interesting for saving money for loved ones.

 However, they must also be residents in Spain.